huanshankeji/gradle-common/README.md

 ## About the version of the Kotlin Gradle plugins

 The projects and plugins depend on a certain version of the Kotlin Gradle plugins.
-Sometimes it's needed to specify your own version of the Kotlin Gradle plugins when using the plugins in the project.
+Sometimes it's needed to specify your own version of the Kotlin Gradle plugins when using the plugins in your project.
 For example, a version of [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) currently supports only a certain version of the Kotlin Gradle plugins.
 Especially, if your desired Kotlin version is lower than this project's dependent Kotlin version, you need to exclude the transitive Kotlin dependencies.

 For example, with Compose 1.2.2 in `buildSrc/build.gradle.kts`: